omarkmu/pz-omichat/.github/CONTRIBUTING.md

 The repository includes `.editorconfig` and `.luarc.json` files, which formatters such as the one included in [Lua Language Server](https://github.com/luals/lua-language-server) can use to maintain code style.
 2. One of the primary aims of this mod is to be configurable.
 If you're adding a new feature, consider whether you need to add sandbox options to control it.
-3. Make sure the correct functionality is in the right place The `OmiChatShared` API should contain functionality that should work on both client and server, whereas the `OmiChatClient` and `OmiChatServer` APIs are specific to client and server, respectively.
+3. Make sure the correct functionality is in the right place.
+The `OmiChatShared` API should contain functionality that should work on both client and server, whereas the `OmiChatClient` and `OmiChatServer` APIs are specific to client and server, respectively.
 4. Use type [annotations](https://luals.github.io/wiki/annotations).
 Variables and functions should be strongly typed wherever possible, to help catch easily-avoidable problems.
 You should document your functions and classes, as well.
 5. Test your changes.
-Ideally, you can test them on a dedicated server before creating a PR.
+Ideally, you can test them on a dedicated server before creating a pull request.
 If that isn't possible, consider testing using a hosted server and two or more instances of the game running with the `-nosteam` flag.
-Please indicate how you tested your changes in the PR.
+Please indicate how you tested your changes in the pull request.
 6. Write clear commit messages.
 Your commit messages should:
     - Clearly, succintly describe what you did in that commit.
+    If you need to provide further information, do so *after* the first line.
+The first line should provide a quick summary; subsequent lines may have more details.
     - Be written in present tense, imperative mood (e.g., “Add x function”, *not* “Added x function”).
-    - If you need to provide further information, do so *after* the first line.
-The first line should provide a quick summary; subsequent lines may have more details.

 ## Contributing translations
 *Based on the instructions provided [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3006690572).*